iqyx/plumcore/doc/concepts.rst

 around single statements in ``if``.
 Yes, we have a mandatory ``default`` in a ``switch`` statement.
 Yes, we are using ``/* .. */`` as comments.

+Why?
+Reading and writing the code should be a pleasure.
+Every developer with a healthy dose of OCPD should be able to conform to basic coding guidelines.

 Microkernel usage
 =====================